Cancer Rehabilitation (Rehab)

 How do I find a cancer rehab program?

-Talk with your oncology team.
-Do they know of a program that they have sent other patients to?
-Ask your health plan if they have a preferred provider.
+Talk with your oncology team and social worker.
+They may know of a program that they have sent other patients to.
+Ask your insurance plan if they have a preferred provider.

 Brick, R., & Skidmore, E. (2020, February).
 Optimizing cancer rehabilitation through Activity-focused approaches.
 In Seminars in oncology nursing (Vol. 36, No. 1, p.
 150985).
 WB Saunders.